jip67/sip2mqtt/README.md

 see also [pjsip-docker](https://github.com/MartyTremblay/pjsip-docker)

+I forked this repistory because I the original programm did't work for me.
+I tried to connect it to my 3CX pbx, but the extension didn't register.
+After a modification of sip2mqtt.py it did.

 ## usage

 Allows the monitoring of SIP connections and publishes the CallerID payload to an MQTT channel.
 The script requires the following parametters: